-What Is a Designer Business Card
+What Is a Designer Business Card?

 Designer business cards are known as an excellent business networking medium that is used in conveying your basic contact information—business name, business logo, contact numbers, office, and email address—to potential clients.
-Designer business cards are also a tool you can use in helping your customers to remember and keep in touch with you, in reflecting your values and culture, and in drawing a clear line between you and your competitors.
+Designer business cards are also a tool you can use in helping your customers to remember and keep in touch with you, in reflecting on your values and culture, and in drawing a clear line between you and your competitors.

 Most designer business cards come in the standard size of 2 inches x 3 inches like that of a credit card.
 These cards are often distributed in corporate events, such as in exhibits, conventions, and fashion shows, and of course in business transactions, so the current client, when satisfied with your services, can spread the word about your designer services.

-How to Make a Designer Business Card
+How to Make a Designer Business Card?